By Gary Meyer

 If one grew up in the San Francisco area during the 1960s and1970s you might discover the joys of good Japanese movies (there were plenty of bad ones too); you had several options to explore their cinematic world on the big screen.
 My first samurai film was Yojimbo at the Surf Theatre, a repertory cinema in San Francisco’s outer Sunset operated by Mel Novikoff.
 Of course I had seen many westerns but this was a different kind of “western” with breathtaking action and comedy perfectly balanced.
 I soon discovered that there were two full-time Japanese theaters in San Francisco, the Kokusai and the Toho Rio.
 They played mostly Toho films— a mixture of samurai and yakuza action films, Godzilla and friends monster movies, domestic dramas and the comic anti-hero Tora-San series.

 Berkeley’s Cinema, Studio, Guild and Telegraph Repertory Cinema started showing samurai films as did the F.W.
 Murnau Film Society on the Berkeley campus.
 The owners of the Guild did so well that they bought the rights to Chushingura directed by Hiroshi Inagaki and featuring Toshiro Mifune, playing it for over one year and reviving it whenever they were short on cash because they would not have to pay film rental.
 The nearly four-hour epic always drew audiences.
-And when the Pacific Film Archive opened both Sheldon Renan and later Tom Luddy programmed major Japanese film retrospectives.
+Berkeley’s Pacific Film Archive opened in 1971 with Kurosawa’s Dodes’ka-Den.
+Founding Director Sheldon Renan programmed major Japanese film retrospectives and prepared a series for PBS.
+Renan’s successor at PFA, Tom Luddy, continued the tradition with major Japanese film retrospectives.

 Soon it became clear that Sergio Leone’s A Fistful of Dollars was a remake of Akira Kurosawa’s Yojimbo and that his Seven Samurai provided the story for John Sturges’ The Magnificent Seven and the recent remake.
 And George Lucas acknowledges the major influences of Kurosawa’s Hidden Fortress on Star Wars.(see bottom of article for comparisons)